kamranisg/kamranisg/README.md

 <br>
 <br>

 I'm currently a Masters Student at the :school:[Technical University of Munich](https://www.tum.de/en/), Germany who is passionate about building software to improve community.
 In particular, I have a growing interest in contributing to medicine community through the research efforts in Artificial Intelligence.
-Plus a big fan of Badminton game 🥸.
+Currently I am studying ways to leverage graph into vision-language models.
+And i enjoy playing Badminton 🥸.

  ## Some Facts

-- 💡 Chat me about: Contrastive and Self-Supervised Learning, Graph Neural Nets, Badminton Trick shots
+- 💡 Chat me about: Contrastive and Self-Supervised Learning, GCN'S and Graph Transformers, Badminton Trick shots
 - 🌱 I’m currently working on to improve my Deutsch
 - 📫 How to reach me: m.kamran@tum.de.
 - ⚡ Fun fact: I attempted my first ever 5K run in June 2020  at TUM Campus Marathon.